Kentik - Network Observability

 Ring Network Topology

 In a ring topology, nodes are connected in a closed loop, with data transmitted in one direction from one node to the next until it reaches its destination.
 Each node acts as a “repeater,” forwarding the data along the ring.
-This topology provided better performance than bus topology but still had scalability and fault tolerance limitations.
-If a single node or connection failed, the entire network would be disrupted.
+This topology performed better than bus topology but still had scalability and fault tolerance limitations.
+The entire network would be disrupted if a single node or connection failed.

 Star Network Topology